mongodb/specifications/source/unified-test-format/unified-test-format.rst

 wait
 ~~~~

-The ``wait`` operation instaructs the test runner to sleep for a provided number
+The ``wait`` operation instructs the test runner to sleep for a provided number
 of milliseconds.

 The following arguments are supported:

 - ``ms``: Required integer.
-The number of milliseconds the test runner should
+The number of milliseconds for which the test
-  sleep for.
+  runner should sleep.

 For example::